uptane/uptane-standard/uptane-standard.md

 *Metadata*:  Information describing the characteristics of data including, for example, structural metadata describing data structures (e.g., data format, syntax, and semantics) and descriptive metadata describing data contents (e.g., information security labels).
-As used in Uptane, metadata can be described as information associated with a role or an image that contains the characteristics or parameters thereof (e.g. cryptographic material parameters, file names, and versions.)
+As used in Uptane, metadata can be described as information associated with a role or an image that contains the characteristics or parameters thereof (e.g., cryptographic material parameters, file names, and versions.)

 *Primary/Secondary ECUs*: Terms used to describe the control units within a ground vehicle.
 A Primary ECU downloads and verifies update images and metadata for itself and for Secondary ECUs, and distributes images and metadata to Secondaries.
 Thus, it requires extra storage space and a means to download images and metadata.
 Secondary ECUs receive their update images and metadata from the Primary, and only need to verify and install their own metadata and images.